▶️ Culver community seeks answers after J.V. football program yet to play

-The community of Culver is rallying to stand up for one of its sports programs, and it all centers around the J.V. football team and the fact that the season’s almost and they’ve yet to play a game.
+The community of Culver is rallying to stand up for one of its sports programs.
+It centers around the junior varsity football team and the fact that the season’s almost and they have yet to play a game.

 “At one point, I think that everyone that has played who is a freshman right now has thought about quitting at some point in the season because we are not getting any playing time, and we feel like we should because it is football and we need to play,” said Culver freshman Joel Taylor.

-A combination of moving to nine-man football, transportation issues, official shortages, and a lack of players from opposing teams have kept the Bulldogs off the field.
+A combination of moving to nine-man football, transportation issues, officials shortages and a lack of players from opposing teams have kept the Bulldogs off the field.

 The coaches aren’t the only ones upset about the non-existent season for these young athletes.